The key ingredients of liquid Marseille soap

 Cooking and mixing ingredients

-This stage is far from trivial, requiring ancestral know-how to achieve the perfect balance.
+This step is far from trivial; it requires ancestral know-how to achieve the perfect balance.
 Olive, copra and sometimes coconut oils are carefully poured into vats, before being heated to a specific temperature.
 At this precise moment, potash enters the scene to initiate the saponification reaction.
 The mixture is then stirred continuously, so that each oil molecule can unite with the soda and give rise to the soap.

 Hot saponification